restoring the coral reefs

 We have partnered with resorts hotels, dive shops and local communities to set up coral nurseries in front of their house reefs throughout Indonesia.
 From those nurseries, we are able harvest donor fragments to help restore damaged areas of the reefs.
 We share our knowledge from 25 years of coral farming to our partners to scale our coral restoration efforts.

-Join the many brands that support our mission
+Join the many brands and ORGANIZATIONS that support US

 Latest updates FROM US